25 Signs You’re Being Managed Out of Your Job!

 Is Your Boss Trying to Push You Out?

 Navigating the corporate world can be challenging, especially when you start to feel like your boss might be pushing you out.
-It’s a situation that many Black women face in the workplace, where subtle signs of being managed out can often go unnoticed.
-Here’s a list of 25 signs to watch out for to help you assess if your boss is trying to manage you out.
+It’s a situation that many Black women face in the workplace, where subtle signs of being managed out of your job can often go unnoticed.
+Here’s a list of 25 signs you’re being managed out of your job to help you assess if your boss is trying to push you out.

 1. Sudden Exclusion from Meetings

-• Have you noticed that you’re no longer being invited to important meetings?
+- Have you noticed that you’re no longer being invited to important meetings?
 This could be a tactic to reduce your influence and visibility.
-Often one of the first signs of being managed out of your job.
+This is often one of the first signs you’re being managed out of your job.

 2. Increased Micromanagement

-• If your boss suddenly starts scrutinizing your every move, it might be a sign they’re losing trust in your abilities.
-Or trying to manage you out by frustrating you into leaving.
+- If your boss suddenly starts scrutinizing your every move, it might be a sign they’re losing trust in your abilities or trying to frustrate you into quitting, which is a key indicator of being managed out.

 3. Unfair Criticism